-Hudson Botanical Processing, LLC (HBP) is going to produce high quality concentrates and infused products at a competitive price.
-Unlike a lot of the other products on the market, our products are made in small batches and truly represent the people of Massachusetts.
-Our customers can rely on getting a consistent and safe product, no matter where its bought.
+Hudson Botanical Processing, LLC (HBP) is going to produce high quality vape products at a competitive price.
+Unlike a lot of the other products on the market, our vapes will never use artificial fillers, additives or chemicals.
+Our customers can rely on getting a consistent product, no matter where its bought.